loweisz/my-home/README.md

-# The Repo of my personal Portfolio
+# The Repo of my personal Portfolio and Blog
 [lorenzweiss.de](https://www.lorenzweiss.de/)

 Built with love and [GatsbyJS](https://www.gatsbyjs.org/).